ember-learn/deprecation-app/content/ember/v5/deprecate-template-action.md

 </button>
 ```

-After
+After:
 ```handlebars
 <button type="button" {{on 'click' this.plusOne}}>
   Click Me
 </button>
 ```

-or, if `plusOne` is passed in as an argument
+or, if `plusOne` is passed in as an argument:
 ```handlebars
 <button type="button" {{on 'click' @plusOne}}>
   Click Me